Keeping warm in winter

 Winter Fuel Payments

-- or you received a payment last year.
+- received a payment last year.

-How to claim
+How to claim if you need to

 Cold Weather Payments

 These are paid for each week of exceptionally cold weather to help towards extra heating costs.
-You can get this if you receive any of the following benefits.

-- pension credit (any rate)
+- Pension Credit (any rate)

-- Income Support; income-related Employment and Support Allowance (ESA); income-based Jobseeker's Allowance or Universal Credit and:
+- income-related Employment and Support Allowance (ESA)

 You will get a Cold Weather Payment of £25 for each seven-day cold period.
 The payment is made automatically, so there is no need to claim.

 Warm Home discount scheme

-This provides a £140 rebate on your heating bill in winter for some people on low incomes.
-The scheme mostly targets older people receiving the Guarantee Credit element of Pension Credit, but other people on low incomes may also get this help.
-To qualify, your electricity provider must be participating in the scheme.
+You could get a £140 discount on your electricity bill in winter if you’re on a low income.
+The scheme mostly targets older people receiving the Guarantee Credit element of Pension Credit, but other people on low incomes or those at risk of fuel poverty may also be eligible.

 Energy company trust grants